appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 This method is useful when you need to display fixed information, such as **instructions** or **labels**, that don't change based on user interactions.

 Additionally, you can use **HTML code** in the Text field to customize the appearance of the displayed text.
 Text field can only render inline CSS.
-To use external CSS, it's recommended to use the [iFrame widget](/reference/widgets/iframe).
+To use external CSS, it's recommended to use the [Iframe widget](/reference/widgets/iframe).
 For instance, you can use:

 ```js
 <p style="color:blue;">{{Input1.text}}</p>